jethome-iot/litepb/replit.md

 **Automated Workflow:**
 - `build-docker.yml` - Builds and pushes image when `docker/Dockerfile` changes
+- Only runs on main `jethome-iot/litepb` repository (forks skip Docker build entirely)
-- Triggers on pushes to dev/master and PRs (validates on PRs, pushes only from main repo)
+- Triggers on pushes to dev/master and PRs (only in main repo)
 - Tagged with both `latest` and commit SHA for versioning
-- Fork PRs can build but skip push (no packages:write permission needed)
+- All CI jobs use the official `ghcr.io/jethome-iot/litepb-dev:latest` image

 **Benefits:**
 - Consistent environment across GitHub Actions and local development